 - Strengthen Muscles: Build strength in specific muscle groups; this involves strengthening both proximally (the shoulder) and distally (wrists/forearms).

 - Warm Up Effectively: Take time for thorough warm-ups before intensive use of the arms to improve circulation and flexibility.
-Hint: scroll down to check out exercises you can implement into your warm-up!
+Hint: scroll up to check out exercises you can implement into your warm-up!

 - Engage in Regular Stretching: Integrate stretches that enhance range of motion in the wrists and blows into your route.
 And don’t forget about your thoracic spine!